Drakx116/SymfonyDockerTemplate/README.md

 ## Features 👀

 This template now benefits from xDebug support ! 🚀
-Thanks for the PHP_IDE_CONFIG environment variable (see the compose.yaml file), simply configure a PHP Remote Debug session in your IDE and install the [xDebug Helper](https://www.jetbrains.com/help/phpstorm/browser-debugging-extensions.html) browser extension.
+Thanks for the `$PHP_IDE_CONFIG` environment variable (see the compose.yaml file), simply configure a PHP Remote Debug session in your IDE and install the [xDebug Helper](https://www.jetbrains.com/help/phpstorm/browser-debugging-extensions.html) browser extension.
 Happy debugging ! 🐛